andreicarpen/bolting-react-webapp/README.md

-# Modern Web Application
+# Bolting React Modern Web Application

-This project is a comprehensive web application built with React, TypeScript, and Supabase.
+This project is a comprehensive start for building an web application in Bolt.new, using React, TypeScript, and Supabase.

 ## Features